kklot/EndTB/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of EndTB is to provide a convinient set of established TB models for the simulation, estimation, and projection of Tuberculosis Epidemic.
+The goal of EndTB is to provide a convenient set of the established TB models for the simulation, estimation, and projection of Tuberculosis Epidemic.